nshettell/SimuViz/readme.md

 produced (The issue comes from POV-Rays .ini syntax and cannot be fixed).
 To avoid this, when prompted for the amount of processors you want to use make sure you use less than 0.5*n processors, where n is the number of frames.
 For example if you have data for 7 frames, use no more than 3 processors. <br>
--In the lattice file, if the vectors Lx, Ly or Lz contains negative components the image will potentially be missing bonds due to the algorithm Simuviz uses to determine the location of the bonds. <br>
 -Python takes advantage of a garbage collector which greatly limits memory capacity; python will crash if there are too many calculations to be performed.
-For safety, the quantity Q*Lx*Ly*Lz*F should be less than 10 million.
+For safety, the quantity (S+B+P)*Lx*Ly*Lz*F should be less than 10 million.
 To Do
 =====
--Add a third option where the user can have activity on both the lattice sites and the lattice bonds simultaneously.
-Or unify the first two functions into one large function. <br>
 -Extend the allowed data value to be any number in the range [0,1] instead of just 0 or 1.
+-Create an extension of the 2 dimensional plaquettes to 3 dimensional solids.